katsuroom/cardbinder/readme.md

 Copy an online image and paste it into one of the card slots.
 Click "Export Binder" to download a file containing your binder data, and press "Import Binder" to load a binder file from your computer.

+## Limitations
+- **Firefox**: When pasting an image from another site, you must also click the "Paste" popup box that appears.
+- Card pages have a fixed capacity of 9 cards.

 ## Features

 ### Modes